UF-CISE-Surflab/SurfLab.github.io-ExampleWasmFileConverter/readme.md

 ## Detailed Build Explanation

-The process is built in Windows, with the Makefile being built using mingw32-make.
-The details for the various parts are below.
+The instructions below assume that the project is built in Windows using Powershell, with the Makefile being built using mingw32-make.
+The details for the various options in the Makefile are below.
 If you do not have mingw32-make, then you can run the commands in the command line.
+Any adaptations needed to run the commands in the regular command line rather than Powershell are noted.

 ### Setup and Details for Plain .exe Build